lamabeta/Introduction-to-algorithms/README.md

-# Data Structure And Algorithms Project 02
+# Introduction to Algorithms
 ### Objectives

-In this project, our main focus will be on understanding the fundamentals of algorithms.
+In this project, our main focus will be on understanding the fundamentals of algorithms, and their relationship with data structure.

 ### Concepts